 All you are risking by making a PPI claim when you are in debt management is the cost of a few stamps.
 And the gains could be potentially large.
 It’s well worth trying!

-UPDATE December 2016 – if you get a PPI refund and there has been tax deducted, you may be able to get some or all of this back from the taxman as the rules about “savings interest” changed this year.
+If you get a PPI refund and there has been tax deducted, you may be able to get some or all of this back from the taxman as the rules about “savings interest” changed in 2016.
 See Claiming PPI tax back for details.

 And most important of all, a deadline for making PPI claims has now been introduced.